Emulator Issues #1196

 slowdown

-Updated by Xtreme2damax almost 15 years ago
+Updated by Xtreme2damax over 15 years ago

 It does this to me, while the game is compressing memory usage rises up to 99% - 100%